User Interfaces, Testing More Than Methods

 You can find the end result of all this in the livecode repository, under vignettes/mocking_input_output.

-The initial application is the BasicCommandProcessor class.
+The example is taken from an older version of 0320 that asked students to build their own extensible command prompt in Java, which we called a "command processor".
+The starter application is the BasicCommandProcessor class.
 The modified, final version is the CommandProcessor class.
 Note how it interacts with the corresponding JUnit test class.

 We'll start with a simple, toy command-line application.
 All it does is read data from input and match against hard-coded commands.
 (We can do a lot better than this, but that's a topic for another time.)
 Here's the pertinent part of its code: